Finland–Indonesia relations

-Finland–Indonesia relations refers to bilateral relations between Finland and Indonesia.
-The two countries established diplomatic relations in 1954.
-Finland has an embassy in Jakarta, while Indonesia has an embassy in Helsinki.
+Finland and Indonesia established diplomatic relations in 1954.
+Finland has an embassy in Jakarta and honorary consulates in Denpasar and Surabaya, while Indonesia has an embassy in Helsinki.

 History

 The historical relations between two nations has begun prior to the formation of Republic of Indonesia.
-Back on September 3, 1923, Finland has established its honorary consul in Batavia (now Jakarta), Dutch East Indies, and formalized on March 31, 1927.
+Back on September 3, 1923, Finland established its honorary consul in Batavia (now Jakarta), Dutch East Indies, and formalized on March 31, 1927.
 Following the end of Indonesian National Revolution, on February 10, 1950, Finland recognized Indonesian sovereignty, and the two countries established diplomatic relations on September 6, 1954.
 From this time, the Finnish embassy in New Delhi was also appointed for Indonesia until May 1, 1974, when Finland finally opened its embassy in Jakarta.
 In 1976, Indonesia reciprocally established its own embassy in Helsinki.

-In August 2005, Martti Ahtisaari of Finland has helped to end 30 years of fighting between Acehanese rebels and the Indonesian government.
+In August 2005, Martti Ahtisaari of Finland helped to end 30 years of fighting between Acehanese rebels and the Indonesian government.
 He initiated and mediated a crisis management initiative that successfully led to a peace agreement signed in Helsinki followed seven months of negotiations.